 When our bodies give out more water than we’re putting in them, we can start to feel the symptoms of dehydration.
 Dizziness and high heart rate are some of the symptoms caused by lack of water.
 Dehydration is especially common in older adults due to medication side effects, lack of thirst, and inability to recognize changes in body temperature.
 There are serious consequences if dehydration goes untreated, such as hospitalization or worsening of existing illnesses.

-Consider some of these tips to staying hydrated all year long:
+Tips to staying hydrated all year long:

 - Make sure to drink a full glass of water each time you take your medication.
 This way staying hydrated becomes a habit that will be easy to remember.